The Recurse Center User's Manual

 If you are looking for a job after the Recurse Center or as an alum, we ask that you look through the Recurse Center first.
 Our survival depends on placements, and it costs nearly $12,000 for us to host each Recurser.

 We generally encourage people not to think about jobs until the last couple of weeks of the batch.
 That's because when you start looking for a new gig, it can quickly become the top idea on your mind, which means becoming a better programmer won't be the top idea on your mind, which means you'll get less out of your time here.
 We host jobs events near the end of every batch where you will have the chance to meet company representatives.

 (That said, if you're stressed out about jobs, or you can't get them off your mind, we're happy to chat with you earlier in the batch if you'd like.
-Just ask a facilitator or email the jobs team.)
+Just ask a facilitator or reach out via your private jobs dashboard.)

 Even if you don't go looking for them, job opportunities can and will find you during your time here.
 Friends will ask if you want to join their startups.
 Recruiters will contact you (some even specifically target Recursers).
 Heck, even random people at meetups will try to hire you.

 If you don't want a job after your batch, that's totally cool.
 But if you are going to take a programming job, either immediately afterwards or further down the line, please make your best effort to take a job through us.
 The Recurse Center's survival depends on it.
 If you're an alum working for a company we don't recruit for, we also ask you not recruit Recursers to work with you.

 Jobs dashboard: Use your private jobs dashboard to chat with Nancy and Sonali and to keep track of the companies you're interviewing at or considering.

 Jobs profile: Update your jobs profile to share your background, projects, skills, and work preferences with companies.